-This lesson will guide you to the process of installing Python in Windows, Ubuntu and Mac OS.
-Although, the whole tutorial is geared towards Python 3.4, you would be perfectly alright if you choose to use Python higher than 3.4.
+This lesson will guide you through the process of installing Python in Windows, Ubuntu and Mac OS.
+Although the whole tutorial is geared towards Python 3.4, you would be perfectly alright if you choose to use Python higher than 3.4.
 Just don't use Python 2.

 To install Python in Windows, head over to https://www.python.org/downloads/release/python-344/, scroll down the page until you see "Files" heading.
 There you will find different versions of Python that you can download.

-python.exe from any working directory in the Command Prompt without specifying full path to
+python.exe from any working directory in the Command Prompt without specifying the full path to it.

 To verify the installation, open Command Prompt and enter the following command.